pingcap/docs-cn/reference/system-databases/sql-diagnosis.md

 The SQL diagnosis system consists of three major parts:

-+ **Cluster information table**: The SQL diagnosis system introduces cluster information tables that provide a unified way to get the discrete information of each instance and node.
++ **Cluster information table**: The SQL diagnosis system introduces cluster information tables that provide a unified way to get the discrete information of each instance.
 This system fully integrates the cluster topology, hardware information, software information, kernel parameters, monitoring, system information, slow queries, statements, and logs of the entire cluster into the table.
 So you can query these information using SQL statements.

 + **Cluster monitoring table**: The SQL diagnosis system introduces cluster monitoring tables.
 All of these tables are in `metrics_schema`, and you can query monitoring information using SQL statements.
 Compared to the visualized monitoring before v4.0, you can use this SQL-based method to perform correlated queries on all the monitoring information of the entire cluster, and compare the results of different time periods to quickly identify performance bottlenecks.
 Because the TiDB cluster has many monitoring metrics, the SQL diagnosis system also provides monitoring summary tables, so you can find abnormal monitoring items more easily.